ulaari/ulaar/src/content/blog/2015/10/07/poetry-in-tortuous-motion.md

 *It was poetry in tortuous motion.*

-I’m sure I extended the analogy to underscore the importance of academic training well before exams but I’m not sure if he took it to heart or surreptitiously rolled his eyes.
+I extended the analogy to underscore the importance of academic training well before exams but I’m sure he rolled his eyes.